-Scuba diving in Madagascar: Best dive sites + eco-friendly resorts
+Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 Looking for the best dive sites in Madagascar?
 Discover everything you need to know about scuba diving in Madagascar, including eco-friendly hotels and resorts for a sustainable scuba vacation in Africa.

-Isolated from the African continent for millions of years, the island nation of Madagascar is renowned for its unique flora and fauna.
-It’s the fourth-largest island in the world and a paradise for nature lovers, with surreal baobabs, enigmatic lemurs and untamed forests to discover.
+Madagascar is the fourth-largest island in the world and a paradise for nature lovers, with surreal baobabs, enigmatic lemurs and untamed forests to discover.

 Madagascar has become an increasingly popular tourist destination in recent years.
 But its dive scene remains relatively unknown, especially when compared to other Indian Ocean scuba hotspots.